derektypist/derek-dhammaloka-cv/README.md

 A Lighthouse Report can be obtained.
 On a Chromium-based Web Browser (e.g. Microsoft Edge) right-click on a page, select `Inspect`.
 Select Lighthouse, then `Analyze Page Load`.

-Lighthouse Report for the Home Page
+Lighthouse Report for the Home Page (For Illustration Purposes Only)

 ![Lighthouse Report for Index Page](assets/images/lighthousereport-homepage.png)

-Lighthouse Report for the Resume Page
+Lighthouse Report for the Resume Page (For Illustration Purposes Only)

 ![Lighthouse Report for the Resume Page](assets/images/lighthousereport-resumepage.png)

-Lighthouse Report for the Contact Page
+Lighthouse Report for the Contact Page (For Illustration Purposes Only)

 ![Lighthouse Report for the Contact Page](assets/images/lighthousereport-contactpage.png)

-Lighthouse Report for the Interests Page
+Lighthouse Report for the Interests Page (For Illustration Purposes Only)

 ![Lighthouse Report for the Interests Page](assets/images/lighthousereport-interestspage.png)

-Lighthouse Report for the GitHub Page
+Lighthouse Report for the GitHub Page (For Illustration Purposes Only)

 ![Lighthouse Report for the GitHub Page](assets/images/lighthousereport-githubpage.png)